cisco-open/jalapeno/infra/telemetry/README.md

 python deploy_telemetry.py
 ```

-That deployment script configures telemetry according to the configuration in `config_xr`
+That deployment script configures telemetry according to device information and the templates in 'config_xr_template' and 'config_xe_template'

 Note: `hosts.json.example` is included as an example of how `hosts.json` should look.